henzelss/freecodecamp-basicJavascriptCourse/README.md

 # freecodecamp-basicJavascriptCourse
- javascript course free code camp
+this is my daily practice for javascript in freecode camp javsscript course